Free Online Microsoft Training

 Print Friendly, PDF & Email

-Shocking as it may seem, I have attended presentations where the presenter has actually shown their entire slideshow in the normal view within PowerPoint, essentially meaning the audience can see the full PowerPoint window, future slides, and notes.
-This also means that the slide is taking up a fraction of the screen when compared to it being displayed in slideshow mode which provides you with a full-screen view as well as the added bonus of some handy slideshow tools.
+Believe it or not, I’ve witnessed presentations where the presenter displayed their entire slideshow using the normal view within PowerPoint.
+This means the audience could see the PowerPoint window, future slides, and notes.
+The active slide thereore only occupied a fraction of the screen space compared to being displayed in slideshow mode.
+Slideshow mode offers a full-screen view and convenient slideshow tools.

 Let’s have a look at how to run a presentation in slideshow mode.

 1. I am a huge fan of keyboard shortcuts, and you can easily run your presentation using just the shortcut keys.
-To view the presentation from the first slide or beginning you can use the keyboard shortcut key which is F5 on the keyboard
+To view the presentation From Beginning, you can use the keyboard shortcut key which is F5 on the keyboard.

-3. Slideshow mode will now begin which displayed your presentation in full-screen view.
+3. Slideshow mode will now begin which displays your presentation in full-screen view.
 The Ribbon and other features of the PowerPoint window will disappear:

-1. To navigate through the slides you can either click the left mouse button, press the spacebar on the keyboard or use the arrows on your keyboard.
-I tend to like to move around the room during my presentations so I sometimes utilise a wireless tablet.
-There are many remote control tools available now to allow you to step away from the computer but still allow you to navigate through your presentation
+1. To move through the slides you can either: click the left mouse button, press the spacebar on the keyboard or use the arrows on your keyboard.

 2. To exit slide show mode press the Esc key on the keyboard OR right mouse click anywhere within the slide show presentation and select End Show